nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 Status: <TBD>
 Author: <TBD>
 Organization: <TBD>
-Created: <TBD>
+Created: 2019-12-9
 ---

 # POA testnet

 ## Motivation

-The original intention of aggron testnet is to provide a development-friendly testnet, allow developers to deploy and test contracts, it's supposed to be similar to mainnet and provide stable services.
+The original intention of the aggron testnet is to provide a stable environment for contract development.

-However, the mining power on aggron is very unstable (shown in [charts](https://explorer.nervos.org/aggron/charts)), because a rational miner has no incentive to mine the testnet coins continuously.
-If any new miner or mining pool joins the mining difficulty will raise.
-Once they leave, the testnet transaction processing will become extremely slow due to a sudden drop of hashrate, and the average block time would require minutes or even longer.
+However, the mining power on aggron is volatile (shown in [charts](https://explorer.nervos.org/aggron/charts)), since a rational miner has no incentive to mine the testnet coins continuously.
+If any new miner or mining pool joins, the mining difficulty rises fast.
+Once they leave, the testnet block produce becomes extremely slow due to a sudden drop of hashrate, and the average block time would require minutes or even longer.

-A POW blockchain only works when the miner has economic incentives.
-So we propose a new POA consensus testnet to serve contract development purposes.
+A POW blockchain only works when the miner has economic incentives, it's not adapted for the testnet, so we propose a new POA consensus testnet to serve the contract development purpose.

-We expect the new POA testnet to be long term stable, the testnet should be just like the mainnet without using POW.
+We expect the new POA testnet to be long term stable, and the testnet should be just like the mainnet without using POW.
 A contract developer should feel no difference when developing on POA testnet and mainnet.

 In the purpose we design the POA testnet with the following principles: